 Call or Email the Equipment Shop for Advice on Gear: Please feel free to contact the shop to help you get ready for your trip.
+We also offer free 30 min gear consultations through our gear shop for this course.
+To schedule a gear consultation, click here.
 Your comfort and safety depend on being well equipped.
 Whether you get your gear from us or just get advice, we're here to help you prepare.